-nent that can only be completed by the child's healthcare professional.
-It must not be altered without their permission.
-This document provide is medical authorisation for schools to administer a 'spare' back-up adrenaline autoinjector if needed, as permitted by Amendment) Regulations 2017.
+the Human Medicines rs medical authorisation for schools to administer a 'spare' back-up adrenaline autoinjector if needed, as permitted by (Amendment) Regulations 2017.
 During travel, adrenaline auto-injector devices must be carried in hand-luggage or on in the luggage hold.
-This action plan and authorisation to travel with emergency medications has been prepared by: , Sign & print name: Hospital/Clinic:
+This action plan and authorisation to travel with emergency medications has been prepared by:

+Sign & print name:

+Hospital/Clinic:

+Date: